Fasting is often called a “water-diet” because the basic principle is to abstain from food, and drink only water for a certain period of time.

 Using Clay to Enhance the Effects of Fasting

 If you suffer from intestinal troubles such as parasites (amoebas, giardia, etc), fungus (mycosis), yeast infection (candida), worms, or any other intestinal disorders of this kind, the best way to cure yourself is a fast.
 Seven days is usually enough to eliminate such intestinal problems, but, when fasting for such purposes, you have to add the healing properties of clay, and to continue the use of clay for three weeks after the fast.
-Use an edible form of clay such as bentonite.
+Use an edible form of clay such as bentonite clay.

 One tablespoon of clay needs to be taken in a full glass of water (8oz) every day, for the entire duration of the fast.
 If fasting for one week, clay will be taken for a total of four weeks.